Gallery d'Ann

 Top right was a story under the headline “U.S. releasing Iraq, Afghan prison photos” although the actual release is still a month away.
 The release of part of the Pentagon’s trove of abuse photos was ordered by a federal court as part of a case brought by civil libertarians in 2003, pre-Abu Gharib.
 The decision to let them go public now is part of that fire-stoking thang.

 Of course, what we, the scandal addicted, would really like to see is the secret photos that circulated betwixt congressional oversight committees in 2006, showing sexually-explicit abuses of women Abu-Gharib prisoners.
-Those may never see the light of day, any more than the abuse of children pictures or the CIA’s torture videos.
-Perhaps they can be viewed through plexiglass frames in a George W. Bush museum in Crawford, Texas, some day, something akin to the Dracula museum in Transylvania.
+Those may never see the light of day, any more than the abuse of children pictures or the CIA's torture videos.
+Perhaps they can be viewed through plexiglas frames in a George W. Bush museum in Crawford, Texas, some day, something akin to the Dracula museum in Transylvania.

 Lower left A2 was the headline, “Scientists fear people can spread new virus,” over a story reporting the World Health Organization’s concern that A/H1N1 flu represents “a cross of swine, avian and human viruses in a way that hasn’t been seen before” and a warning that it could augur a global pandemic similar to 1918, if not stopped.